USEPA/haztrak/docs/haztrak_book/src/development/index.md

 # Development

-This chapter contains a practical introduction to working with Haztrak.
-Things such as setting up a local development environment, contributing, our CI/CD pipeline, and configuration.
+This chapter contains a practical introduction to working on Haztrak, such as setting up a local development environment, contributing, our CI/CD pipeline, and configuration.

-For now, it also contains operational documentation on deploying as well.

 ## Contents